cometscome/BPNET/README.md

 1. **Descriptor Generation (Modern Fortran)**

 - Computes atomic environment descriptors based on Behler-Parrinello-type symmetry functions.
-Now only Chebyshev descriptor is supported.
+Now only Chebyshev descriptor (compatible with aenet v2.0.4 not 2.0.3) is supported.

 2. **Neural Network Training (Julia, in development)**